Chiller: Use in air conditioning (process cooling)

 In air conditioning systems, chilled coolant, usually chilled water mixed with ethylene glycol, from a chiller in an air conditioning or cooling plant is typically distributed to heat exchangers, or coils, in air handlers or other types of terminal devices which cool the air in their respective space(s).
 The water is then recirculated to the chiller to be recooled.
 These cooling coils transfer sensible heat and latent heat from the air to the chilled water, thus cooling and usually dehumidifying the air stream.
 A typical chiller for air conditioning applications is rated between 50 kW and 7 MW, and at least two manufacturers (York international and LG) can produce chillers capable of up to 21 MW cooling.
 Chilled water temperatures (leaving from the chiller) usually range from 34 to 45 F, depending upon application requirements.
 Commonly, chillers receive water at 12°C (entering temperature), and cool it to 7°C (leaving temperature).

 When the chillers for air conditioning systems are not operable or they are in need of repair or replacement, emergency chillers may be used to supply chilled water.
 Rental chillers are mounted on a trailer so that they can be quickly deployed to the site.
 Large chilled water hoses are used to connect between rental chillers and air conditioning systems.

+Chillers can be positive (high) pressure or negative (low) pressure depending on the refrigerant, R22, R134a, R1234ze(E), and R1234yf are positive pressure and R1233zd(E), R1224yd(Z), R514A and R123 are negative pressure.
+Positive pressure chillers operate at internal pressures higher than ambient pressure, and negative pressure chillers operate under a partial vacuum internally.
+Negative pressure chillers exhibit higher thermodynamic efficiency, are heavier as they are larger for the same cooling capacity and need continuous purging as they are more susceptible to environmental contamination due to their internal vacuum.
+Air leaks into these chillers can significantly reduce their performance.
+They are also more susceptible to corrosion due to the refrigerant such as R123 which is corrosive.
+Low pressure refrigerants need a higher compression ratio due to their high specific gas volume.

+The higher compression ratio is achieved with larger impellers or compressors with 2 or more stages, increasing cost.
+Also, to keep flow rate adequate with a high specific gas volume, larger heat exchangers are required, increasing weight and related material costs.
+Due to these reasons, low pressure refrigerants are mostly used in small and medium capacity chillers.
+Negative pressure refrigerants tend to have a higher latent heat of evaporation which leads to higher efficiency.